| Were

 a natural effect.
 Wear mocha for day, lavender for night, and

+top both with brown mascara.
 If your eyes are hazel, try

 deep green and pale yellow.
 Depending on your mood, choose a shade